dartist/express/README.md

       // When all routes and modules are registered - Start the HttpServer on host:port void listen([String host, int port]);

-A high-level object encapsulating both HttpRequest and HttpResponse objects with useful overloads for each for common operations and usage patterns.
+A high-level object encapsulating both HttpRequest and HttpResponse objects providing useful overloads for common operations and usage patterns.

     interface HttpContext default _HttpContext {
       HttpContext(HttpRequest this.req, HttpResponse this.res, [String this.routePath]);